radj307/volume-control/README.md

 <p align="center">
 The ultimate Windows Volume Mixer alternative that supports the keybindings you already use.<br/>
-Designed for effortless music volume control *(Spotify, Deezer, Chrome, Firefox, etc.)* without disrupting gaming or VoIP audio.
+Designed for effortless music volume control <i>(Spotify, Deezer, Chrome, Firefox, etc.)</i> without disrupting gaming or VoIP audio.
 </p>

 ## What It Does